Recreating a childhood breakfast favorite!

-Growing up, I would eat the Quaker Maple Brown Sugar oatmeal packets almost every morning for breakfast.
-They were full of hearty oats, super filling, and tasted oh-so good!
+There was a time in second grade I remember eating the Quaker Maple Brown Sugar oatmeal packets EVERY morning for breakfast.
+They were full of hearty oats, super filling, and tasted oh-so-good!
+(And my secret way for sneaking in another tablespoon of sugar on top! lol)

 If you want an easy meal prep version, try these Maple Brown Sugar Overnight Oats.
 These Blueberry Overnight Oats and Peach Overnight Oats are also delicious!

 - Oats.
-Old-fashioned rolled oats are the best option.
-These give you a creamy texture while still getting a chewy bite.
-Quick-cooking oats can also be used and are very similar to the texture you’d get from the Quaker packets.
-However, quick oats do tend to need less liquid so adjust according to your preference.
+Old-fashioned rolled oats are the best to use.
+You get a creamy texture along with that classic, chewy bite.
+Quick-cooking oats can be used and are very similar to the texture you’d get from the Quaker packets.
+However, quick oats need less liquid so adjust according to your preference.
 This recipe will not work for steel-cut oats.

 - Liquid.
 Use water or milk (regular low-fat or whole milk or a plant-based version such as oat milk, almond milk, or cashew milk.)
-I prefer to use a mix of half water and half milk, so you get the creaminess from the milk without making the oatmeal too thick, but it’s up to your personal preference.
+I prefer to use a mix of half water and half milk, so you get the creaminess without making the oatmeal too thick.

 - Maple Syrup.
 Pure maple syrup is key.
-Avoid the pancake syrup kind since these are made with artificial ingredients and don’t give you that authentic maple flavor.
+Avoid the pancake syrup kind since these don’t give you that bold maple flavor.

 - Brown Sugar.
 Light or dark can be used.
 If you’re trying to recreate the Quaker Oats packages, use light brown sugar.
-Regular sugar or coconut sugar can also be subbed in.
+White sugar or coconut sugar can also be subbed.

 - Cinnamon.
 A little cinnamon goes a long way.
-Add, taste, and then adjust to get the perfect flavor.
+Add, taste, and then adjust.

 Please see the recipe card below for ingredient amounts and more detailed instructions.

-Add the oats, ¾-cup of the liquid (either milk, water, or a combination), maple syrup, brown sugar, vanilla, cinnamon, and salt to the pan.
+Add the oats, milk, half of the water, maple syrup, brown sugar, vanilla, cinnamon, and salt to a small pot or saucepan.
+Turn the heat to medium-high and stir until it’s all combined.

-Continue cooking the oatmeal while stirring occasionally for another 2 to 3 minutes, just until most of the liquid has absorbed.
+Reduce to medium-low and continue cooking for another 2 to 3 minutes, until most of the liquid has absorbed.

-If you would like the oatmeal a little thinner, add the rest of the liquid.
+If you want the oatmeal a little thinner, add the rest of the water.

-When you’re ready to enjoy, add some to a bowl and top with a little butter for extra creaminess along with toasted pecans and cinnamon, if desired.
+When you’re ready to enjoy, add some to a bowl and top with a little butter for extra creaminess along with roasted pecans and cinnamon, if desired.

 For extra flavor, bump it up a notch with some peanut butter, almond butter, or even chocolate chips!